Convex co-compact actions of relatively hyperbolic groups: Examples

-In this subsection we construct examples of the following: \begin{enumerate}[(a)] \item a naive convex co-compact triple which is not convex co-compact , \item a naive convex co-compact triple where the group is relatively hyperbolic, but the family of all maximal properly embedded simplices is not discrete in the local Hausdorff topology, and \item a naive convex co-compact triple $\left(\Omega_{\star}, \Cc_{\star}^{(R)}, \Lambda_{\star}\right)$ and a family $\Sc$ of maximal properly embedded simplices which is isolated, coarsely complete, and $\Lambda_{\star}$-invariant; but $( \Cc_{\star}^{(R)}, H_{\Omega_\star})$ is not relatively hyperbolic with respect to $\Sc$. \end{enumerate}
+In this subsection we construct examples of the following: \begin{enumerate}[(a)] \item a naive convex co-compact triple which is not convex co-compact, \item a naive convex co-compact triple where the group is relatively hyperbolic, but the family of all maximal properly embedded simplices of dimension at least two is not discrete in the local Hausdorff topology, and \item a naive convex co-compact triple $\left(\Omega_{\star}, \Cc_{\star}^{(R)}, \Lambda_{\star}\right)$ and a family $\Sc$ of maximal properly embedded simplices of dimension at least two which is isolated, coarsely complete, and $\Lambda_{\star}$-invariant; but $( \Cc_{\star}^{(R)}, H_{\Omega_\star})$ is not relatively hyperbolic with respect to $\Sc$. \end{enumerate}

 For the rest of the subsection, we will freely use the notation introduced in Section~\ref{sec:notations_and_definitions} below and make the following assumptions:

 \textbf{Assumptions:} $\Omega \subset \Pb(\Rb^d)$ is a properly convex domain and $\Lambda \leq \Aut(\Omega)$ is a discrete group which acts co-compactly on $\Omega$.